MahdiAnvarii/UTrello/README.md

 ![UTrelloPic](https://drive.google.com/uc?export=view&id=10GTguiuto93vsm8TyHQNkB093Uyds2dG)

 ## 📝 Repository Description
-UTrello is a C++ command-line application that helps users organize tasks, events, and recurring schedules with:
+UTrello is a powerful task and event management system designed to help users organize their time effectively.
+Originally a command-line tool in C++, UTrello has evolved into a web-based application with a user-friendly interface and robust scheduling logic.
 - ✅ User authentication
 - 📅 Date/time management
 - 🔄 Support for periodic events (daily/weekly/monthly)